 If you’re the kind of person who likes to learn new skills, trail running also offers you the opportunity to learn how to plan a route on trails local and further afield, and how to navigate yourself around routes successfully.
 Trail running is a great excuse to travel to new hills and mountains all over your own country and throughout the world.
 It opens up a whole new world of opportunities.

-There won’t be any street lighting on the trails, so in the months with shorter days you might have to invest your hard-earned cash in a good headlamp with 200 lumens brightness or more, to light up your way in the dark.
-Your routes might also take you over more exposed ground, where more gear – like a waterproof jacket, first aid kit and a small running pack to carry it all – will be required.
+There won’t be any street lighting on the trails, so in the months with shorter days you might have to invest your hard-earned cash in a good running headlamp with 200 lumens brightness or more, to light up your way in the dark.
+Your routes might also take you over more exposed ground, where more gear – like a waterproof jacket, first aid kit and a small running backpack to carry it all – will be required.
 Some might not see this as a downside though – being self-sufficient has an appeal to many more adventurous runners.
+It's likely to be colder too, so items like running leggings and gloves are common items in a trail runner's arsenal.

 Livestock can be an issue for some trail runners too – it’s always advisable to slow to a walk and not get in between cows and their calves.
 Some people find this scarier than others, and with good reason – people do get trampled.
 But don’t let this put you off, it’s very rare and you can usually avoid fields of cows, or slow to a walk so as not to alarm them.